adamsilver/fdpb/02-Checkout.md

 Designers are obsessed with clean lines and everything looking uniform.
 In the case of the delivery form, we might be tempted to give it the same width as the other fields.
 It's hard to argue aginst the beauty of such a design, but we're not installing a minimalist art display.

 We're designing a form for people to complete easily.
 Making the postcode field wide is a cognitive burden on the user.
 This is because the width of the field gives users a clue as to the length of the content required for input.

+Baymard Institute's study[^44] found that *if a field is too long or too short, users start to wonder if they correctly understood the label.
+This was especially true for fields with uncommon data or a technical label like card verification code.*

 As a postcode consists of approximately 8 characters this field should indicate this through the width by being smaller than the others as shown.
 We can apply the same principles to other fields, where the length of the field is known.